 Restoring EBS Snapshots

 Your EC2 instance running Data Virtuality Server is using an Elastic Block Store (EBS) acting as the instances' hard disk.
-Via the AWS API you can regularly trigger the creating of EBS snapshots (e.g. on a daily basis), acting as your backup.
+Via AWS Backup, regular snapshots can be created, acting as your backup.

 The EC2 instance should use an Elastic IP Address.
 Elastic IP Addresses add an extra layer of abstraction to your EC2 instance by providing a static IP address.
 This allows you to later assign the Elastic IP Address to a different EC2 instance, without the need of changing the way your data consumers are addressing Data Virtuality Server.